d16-nichevo/alternity-initiative-tracker/readme.md

 These instructions apply to the latest [stable release](#stable-releases).

 * Add a new character by clicking "Add Character".
 New characters will appear last in impulse 1.
-* Move a character to a new Impulse by dragging-and-dropping.
+* Move a character to a new impulse by dragging-and-dropping.
 The character will be last in that impulse.
 * Delete a character by dragging it to the "Delete Character" box.
 (The "Delete Character" box only appears while you are dragging a character.)

 ## Project Status